 Developing a positive attitude like in Good Attitude Trading is also essential for human beings to successfully live life and achieve their maximum potential, since all other higher human values come from it.
 Respect for truth, honor, dignity, honesty, integrity, courage, loyalty, patriotism and wisdom is cultivated by an individual who recognize these values not only enhance the quality of his life, but the lives of others too.
 His overall attitude states others are worthy of these values, just as he possesses enough worth to expect returns.

-The Green Bay Packers had 3 real basic plays they ran over 80% of the time.
-These plays reflected Vince Lombardi's winning philosophy and he expressed it simply. "the only thing you can do is to get off your ass and stop feeling sorry for yourself and do it!
+The Green Bay Packers had just 3 very basic plays they ran more than 80% of the time.
+These 3 plays reflected Vince Lombardi's winning philosophy and he expressed it simply. "the only thing you can do is to get off your butt and stop feeling sorry for yourself and do it!
 Work-out your method.
 Work out your system and execute it."
-Of course, Coach Lombardi was talking about football but it's also applicable to trading the markets.
+Of course, Coach Lombardi was talking about football but it's also applicable to trading-the-markets.